szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 2. Form a hypothesis or two before looking at the code.

 Think about what is wrong before you look over the code.
 Try to describe in plain English (or etc.) what is going wrong.
-Go through this process before you look at code because the moment you see code, you'll start worrying about details rather than thinking about the bigger picture.
-Logic errors are almost always about _logic_, and no amount of staring at code will show you the error, nor will a debugger spot it for you.
+Go through this process before you look at code.
+The moment you see code, you'll start worrying about details rather than thinking about the bigger picture.
+Logic errors are almost always about _logic_, and no amount of staring at code will show you the error.

 3. Resolve syntax errors.